 The Cirneco del Etna is a medium-sized hunting dog whose origin lies in Italy.
 This dog has been known to survive even in the harshest terrains, and they are full of endurance.

 Their coat mainly occurs in light sand colors.
-Its strong, muscular limbs support the Cirneco to a height of up to 20 inches.
+Its solid and muscular limbs support the Cirneco to a height of up to 20 inches.

 A fully grown Cirneco can weigh as much as 26 pounds.
 Therefore, it may be a good dog if you want a strong, independent, but slender-bodied dog.